 The choices of Bangkok Airport sleeping facilities will depend upon what your ongoing travel arrangements are and how much comfort is required.

-Here are my thoughts and suggestions for where to sleep in Bangkok Airport arranged by the Suvarnabhumi Airport floor Level.
+Here are my thoughts and suggestions for where to sleep in BKK Airport arranged by the Suvarnabhumi Airport floor level.

-If you are already in Thailand and can’t avoid an early arrival at Suvarnabhumi Airport, then I have written about several options for small Bangkok Airport hotels situated nearby where you can sleep for a few hours.
+If you are already in Thailand and can’t avoid an early arrival at Suvarnabhumi Airport, then I have written about several options for small Bangkok Airport hotels situated near to the airport, where you can sleep for a few hours.